SameDaySasha/WhaleTalk/README.md

 Enjoy translating phrases into Whale Talk and have fun with this simple application!

-Now uploaded to github pages!
+Now uploaded to github pages!!!